asgarovf/ethylene/docs/docs/hooks/useContract.md

 ## Typing

 :::tip Method autocomplete for Typescript
-You can use Typescript types to enable autocomplete for you methods.
+You can use Typescript types to enable autocomplete for your methods.
 The example is given below.
 It will help you to see all the contract methods during the coding without being needed to check the abi again.

 Unfortunately, the argument types have not been implemented yet, but it is in process!
 :::